1. Introduction

 In the above code, when you try to persist a class that is not defined as entity it will throw a Mapping Exception*.*

 However, the ProductNotMapped class doesn’t have any mapping specified.
-Therefore, Hibernate doesn’t know the structure of that class, how are the columns and throws the exception.
+Therefore, Hibernate doesn’t know the structure of that class, or how the columns are and throws the exception.

 For a detailed analysis of possible causes and solutions, check out Hibernate Mapping Exception – Unknown Entity.